jacquev6/DrawTurksHead/profiling/README.rst

     user    0m1.868s
     sys     0m0.012s

-And timeit_python.py returns 1.000s.
+And timeit returns 1.000s.

 Port all drawing code to C++
 ============================

-This makes interfaces neater and now timeit_python.py returns 0.374s.
+This makes interfaces neater and now timeit returns 0.374s.

 What now?
 =========